-Accreditation is a third party peer review process for a school’s programs and policies to see if it meets certain criteria, generally set by an outside agency.
+Accreditation is a third-party peer review process for a school’s programs and policies to see if it meets certain criteria, generally set by an outside agency.
 When a school is found to meet the minimum criteria, it is granted accreditation.
 This process is usually very comprehensive and includes validating the school’s claims in depth for accuracy and to protect the consumer.
-The agency granting accreditation should be recognized by the State and U.S. Department of Education to ensure acceptance.
+The agency granting accreditation should be recognized by the State and the U.S. Department of Education to ensure acceptance.

 Why Accreditation is Important